Target’s secret strategies for never letting you walk out with just one item

 “There’s great signage to guide you,” Ioli Macridi, a research analyst at PlanetRetail RNG told Business Insider.

 Once you find the section you’re looking for, some will have an expert sales adviser on hand to give you guidance.
-About 330 of its stores offer a beauty concierge service, for example, whereby an adviser can give expert advice on skincare and beauty products.
+About 330 of its stores offer a beauty concierge service, for example, where an adviser can give expert advice on skincare and beauty products.
 In other locations, there are baby registry advisers.

 These in-store services are one of its biggest assets for conversion, Cowen analyst Oliver Chen wrote in a note to investors in March, adding that: “customized and thoughtful service is an important competitive advantage for Target versus Amazon.”